apaz-cli/daisho/planning/Named_Lifetimes.md

 situations.

-## Outline
+# Outline

-Overview of memory allocators
+## Overview of memory allocators
  * Define Arena
  * Memory from malloc vs the OS
- * Stack memory may be an alternative.
+ * Stack or global memory may be an alternative, depening on the lifetime.

  * Once you have this memory, you have to chunk it up and give it out.

  * Define Bump Allocator
    * Trivial, and very fast.
-   * No "free()" on individual regions, unless just allocated.
+   * No free() on individual regions, unless just allocated.
 Memory comitted can't be reclaimed.
    * Not what malloc() implementations use.

  * Other allocator strategies